PeterCookDev/TechLeading/topics/CoachingAndMentoring.md

 Takeaway: Good set of guidelines for technical mentoring - respect their space, build confidence, how to manage frustrations and thinking tools you can use to help explain technical concepts (amongst others).

 - [Meredith Noble - Use coaching techniques to help people make their own decisions](https://vimeo.com/128634479)  [22:33]
+Takeaway: Giving advice can be problematic when you don't have enough context.
+Coaching is about asking powerful questions to help people reach their own decisions rather than giving advice.
+People are more likely to act on ideas they came up with themselves.

 - [Erika Carlson - 10 Lessons for Growing Junior Developers](https://www.youtube.com/watch?v=6YQsdjfny1Q) [35:28]